sqlitebrowser/sqlitebrowser/BUILDING.md

 to download and compile the code as described on the [SQLCipher website](https://www.zetetic.net/sqlcipher/) before you can proceed.

-If SQLCipher is installed,<br>simply follow the standard instructions for your platform but enable the 'sqlcipher' build option by replacing any calls to cmake like this:
+If SQLCipher is installed, simply follow the standard instructions for your platform but enable the 'sqlcipher' build option by replacing any calls to cmake like this:
 ```